solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

     ![web application in web browser](images/2022-11-21-16-54-27.png "web application in web browser")

     > **Note**: The default username is `Admin` and password is `ipamadmin`.
-The first time you login to the web application, it will prompt to change the Admin password.
+The first time you login to the web application, it will prompt you to change the Admin password.
 A recommended password to change it to is `demo!pass123` so it's easily remembered for the lab.

 ## After the hands-on lab

 Duration: 15 minutes

-### Task 1: Delete resource group to remove the lab environment
+### Task 1: Delete the resource group to remove the lab environment

 1. Go to the **Azure Portal**.